maxzheng/great-life-guide/techniques-and-tips.md

 All organizations have those problems and there is no way to fix them completely, but you just need to manage them better than your competitors using a well designed culture, compassion, and transcendent leadership.

-If you feel the need to micromanage someone, that means you haven't put transcendent leadership to good use yet!
+If you feel the need to micromanage, that means you haven't put transcendent leadership to good use yet!

 > Please like or share this with your family and friends so they can double their productivity and happiness too!